epiverse-trace/research-compendium/learners/setup.md

 ### Follow all these steps

+In these steps, we will verify that you have:
+- a correctly configured _token_, and
+- a clean output when running `usethis::git_sitrep()`.

 #### 1. Verify your git configuration

-Use `gh::gh_whoami()` to check if your local git configuration recognize:
+Use `gh::gh_whoami()` to check if your local git configuration recognizes:

 - your name
-- you github account
+- your GitHub account
 - your _token_

 ```r